piyushagrawal87/assignment/readme.md

 sales, units, distinct count of transactions, distinct count of collectors are calculated month over month which can then be used to calculate YOY numbers in any BI tool. dashboard_new.pbis contains a power BI dashboard with Total sales, Total Units, Total unique txns and Total unique collectors for Loyalty, NonLoyalty and Overall.
-This dashboard also has these number trending MOM.
+This dashboard also has the numbers trending MOM.

-Other pages of the dahsboard are used to display th results of steps 4 to 7.
+Other pages of the dashboard are used to display th results of steps 4 to 7.

 ### Other details